saucelabs/elemental-next/frontend/docs/updated-tips/52-grid/python.md

 ## A brief Selenium Grid primer

-Selenium Grid is part of [the Selenium project](http://www.seleniumhq.org/).
-It lets you distribute test execution across several machines.
-You can connect to it with Selenium Remote by specifying the browser, browser version, and operating system you want.
-You specify these values through Selenium Remote's `Capabilities`.

 There are two main elements to Selenium Grid -- a hub, and nodes.
 First you need to stand up a hub.
 Then you can connect (or "register") nodes to that hub.
 Nodes are where your tests will run, and the hub is responsible for making sure your tests end up on the right one (e.g., the machine with the operating system and browser you specified in your test).

-Let's step through an example.

-## An Example
+##  Example

+`scripts\code needs validation`

 ### Part 1: Grid Setup

 Selenium Grid comes built into the Selenium Standalone Server.
-So to get started we'll need to download the latest version of it from [here](http://selenium-release.storage.googleapis.com/index.html).
+So to get started we'll need to download the latest version of it from [here](https://www.selenium.dev/downloads/).

 Then we need to start the hub.